STEMLive/stemlive.github.io/README.md

 You must have both Ruby and Jekyll (and ideally Bundler) installed to set up locally.

+## How to add a new educator

+Please copy and paste [this template](https://raw.githubusercontent.com/STEMLive/stemlive.github.io/master/models/templates/EDUCATOR.md) into the text field on https://github.com/stemlive/stemlive.github.io/new/master/models/_educators, amending it as you see fit.

+All questions on this project are to be addressed to [enquiries.stemlive@gmail.com](mailto:enquiries.stemlive@gmail.com).

 ## Quickstart (for developers)

 1. Run `jekyll serve` - or `JEKYLL_ENV=production jekyll serve` (to run your local site in production mode)